G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 ## Planned features

-- Add option in Config.ini to change debug logging level to Debug, Info, Warn or Error
+- Add option in Config.ini to change debug logging level to Debug, Info, Warn, Error or Fatal
 - Add option to turn on/off e-mail metrics to e-mail address
 - Add option to turn on/off send metrics to InfluxDB API
 - Add option to turn on/off output metrics to InfluxDB text import files